 Monthly Housing Allowance

-The Harry W. Colmery Veterans Educational Assistance Act (also known as the “Forever GI Bill®”) was signed into law on August 16, 2017.
+The Harry W. Colmery Veterans Educational Assistance Act (also known as the “Forever GI Bill®”) that was signed into law on August 16, 2017.
 This legislation brings significant updates to VA education benefits.
-Two sections of the law change how VA calculates Post-9/11 GI BILL® Monthly Housing Allowance (MHA) payments.
+Two sections of the law change how VA calculates Post-9/11 GI BILL® MHA payments.
 These changes became effective in 2018; however, VA did not have the capability to make the rate change immediately.
 As of December 1, 2019, VA systems began processing MHA payments in accordance with the law so students may see their rate change depending on how they are impacted by MHA changes.
-The VA will also send all students who received an MHA between August 1, 2018 and December 1, 2019 a letter informing them of whether they were overpaid, underpaid, or not impacted.
+All students who received an MHA since August 1, 2018 will receive a letter from the VA informing them of whether they were overpaid, underpaid, or not impacted.

-Students whose education is funded through the GI Bill® should also know the following changes that went into effect on December 1, 2019:
+Students whose education is funded through the GI Bill® should also know the following:

 - MHA rate is now based on the date a student first used their Chapter 33 entitlement.

 - MHA rate is now based on where a student physically attends the majority of their classes.